Gerark/just-popcorn-initiative/README.md

 - Select next combatant by targeting a token ( toolbox action )
 - Invisible/Unknown enemies shouldn't be listed for players who shouldn't see them ( more info to collect on this topic )
-- Icons to identify combatant owned by players ( show the circle/color similar to what happens with targeting? )
 - Sorting options for players/gm.
 Gm can sort by level/stats too?

 - Add Localizations ( Error/Warning messages + UI )